 - Serving Costs can range from $15-$100

 When Will Tennant, IA Small Claims Hearing be?

 Once a case is filed in Tennant, IA small claims court, the hearing will be scheduled within 30- 70 days.
-You must serve the small claims lawsuit on the defendant at least 15 days before the hearing if the defendant lives or resides within Tennant, IA county.
+You must serve the small claims cases on the defendant at least 15 days before the hearing if the defendant lives or resides within Tennant, IA county.
 If the defendant resides outside of Tennant, IA county, you must serve them at least 20 days before the hearing.
 Make sure to File "Proof of Service" at least 5 days before the hearing.